PAH emission from star-forming galaxies in JWST mid-infrared imaging of the lensing cluster SMACS J0723.3$-$7327

 \section{Simulated color-color diagrams}

-We next simulate realistic color-color diagrams of SFGs by populating the redshift-dependent tracks taking into account the cosmic star-formation history, the SFR of individual galaxies, and the sensitivity of the \jwst\ instruments.
+We next simulate realistic color-color diagrams of SFGs\footnote{AGNs are not included in these simulations because only a few AGNs are expected to be detected per MIRI FOV.
+See Section \ref{sec: discussion and conclusion} for a more detailed discussion.} by populating the redshift-dependent tracks taking into account the cosmic star-formation history, the SFR of individual galaxies, and the sensitivity of the \jwst\ instruments.
 As described below, we first simulate the SFR distribution of individual galaxies from $z = 0.1$ to $z = 3.1$ over a given field of view (FOV).
 Then we convert the simulated redshift and SFR distribution into mid-infrared multi-band magnitudes, using the SF SED templates normalized according to the correlation between the SFR and PAH luminousity of SFGs.

 Simulating the redshift and SFR distribution of individual galaxies requires knowledge of the total SFR at each redshift interval, as well as the distribution of star-formation over individual galaxies at that redshift.
 We sample the redshift space in 0.01 intervals, using the cosmic star-formation history relation of \cite{Madau+2014} to calculate the total SFR of the FOV at each redshift bin.
 In each bin, we then randomly distribute the total SFR over individual galaxies, using the interpolated $\textnormal{SFRF}(z)$ (star formation rate function) from \cite{Sobral+2014} ($z < 2.23$) and \cite{Smit+2012} ($z > 2.23$).
 While \cite{Madau+2014} and \cite{Smit+2012} adopt a Salpeter IMF, \cite{Sobral+2014} use a Chabrier IMF.
 We scale from the former to the latter by multiplying the SFRs by a factor of 1.59.